Things the DMV Driving Test Consists of in 2024

 The examiner will observe and grade your actions, so stay calm and follow his or her instructions.
 If you’re not sure of what the examiner is asking you, you can ask him or her for clarification.

-What should I expect from my DMV test examiner?
+What should I expect from the examiner?

 Your test examiner does not want you to fail.
 He or she will not try to trick you or ask you to do anything dangerous or illegal.
 The examiner is only there to evaluate your driving and ensure that you are a safe driver.
 He or she will have a clipboard or something like it with a list of skills that you must demonstrate satisfactorily.
 Do not pay attention to what the examiner writes; it could be either good or bad.
 Just consider him or her a passenger as you focus on your driving.